FAQ for Houses

 No, if you are an individual host you only need to submit a Declaration of Honour.

 Yes, the host is the one who has to sign the Declaration of Honour on behalf of the whole team.

 Hosts can apply for one collaboration project with up to 5 artists/cultural professionals or up to 5 collaboration projects engaging a minimum of 1 artist/cultural professional per collaboration project.
 Hosts have to receive a minimum of 2 artist/cultural professionals in total.

 You should apply with already known/ defined artists or cultural professionals.
-In the application form we are asking for their data, experience and your common project.
+In the application form we are asking for their data, experience and outline of your common project.